 Here are 7 guilt-free solutions when leaving your Labrador alone:

-- Get friends and family to visit.
+3. Get friends and family to visit.
 Arrange for family or friends to call throughout the day.
-Just 15-30 minute periods will be enough to keep your Lab happy and entertained.
-It would be great if they could take him on a fun walk, but a quick game of fetch will be sufficient to burn off some energy and stop any loneliness.
+Just 15 to 30-minute periods will be enough to keep your Lab happy and entertained.
+It would be great if they could take him on a fun walk, but a quick game of fetch will be sufficient to burn off some energy and stop loneliness.

-- Visit your Lab on your lunch break.
-If you’re lucky enough to work near home, visit your dog on your lunch break.
+4. Visit your Lab on your lunch break.
+If you can work near home, visit your dog on your lunch break.
 You can pop back and play a game of fetch to provide some fun exercise for him.
 Flexible working is also a great solution, and you can plan when you need help.

-- Leave your dog at a doggie daycare center.
+5. Leave your dog at a doggie daycare center.
 You can usually find these in most areas.
 With plenty of other dogs to play with, your Lab will have no shortage of fun while you’re away.
-Remember to introduce them to the daycare center as young as possible as they will quickly get used to being left.
+Remember to introduce them to the daycare center as early as possible, as they will quickly get used to being left.

-- Work from home.
+6. Work from home.
 With thousands of jobs switching to mobile workplaces, it’s a great idea if you can work from home for part of the week.
-It will allow you to play with your Lab during your breaks throughout the day.
-It will also save you from paying for a dog sitter or a friend.
+It will allow you to play with your Lab during breaks throughout the day.
+It will also save you from paying a dog sitter or a friend.

-- Get a dog camera.
+7. Get a dog camera.
 Doggie cams are pretty popular and are easy to set up.
-They offer a perfect solution to interact with your Labrador without actually being there!
-I just love the Furbo from Amazon as you can speak to your dog and even launch treats, all controlled from your phone!
+They offer a perfect solution to interact with your Labrador without being there!
+I just love the Furbo, as you can speak to your dog and even launch treats, all controlled from your phone!

 There are several ways to keep your Labrador Retriever entertained while you’re away.
 Check out the below options:

-- Leave a range of toys.
+• Leave a range of toys.
 If your Lab gets bored quickly or is easily distracted, one or two toys might not be sufficient.
 Always leave four or five of their favorite toys readily available.
-I like the KONG range of toys, such as the KONG Classic Toy from Amazon.
+I like the KONG range of toys, such as the KONG Classic Toy.
 These interactive chew toys are ideal for keeping your dog entertained for hours.
 You can even stuff treats inside some of them to keep them busy.

-- Play calming music.
-Playing music has proved to reduce the stress levels in kennelled dogs.
+• Play calming music.
+Playing music has been proven to reduce stress levels in kennelled dogs.
 This study demonstrated that the genre of music could make a difference, in this case, soft rock and reggae!
 You can try leaving the TV tuned into a dog station designed to keep your pup’s interest.

-- Get another dog!
+• Get another dog!
 This might seem extreme, but a buddy might be what your Labrador needs to feel less stressed and lonely.
-But getting a second dog is a huge commitment that you must ponder thoroughly.
-If you decide to go for it, make sure your Lab is out of puppyhood and trained.
+But getting a second dog is a huge commitment you must consider thoroughly.
+If you decide to go for it, ensure your Lab is out of puppyhood and trained.
 Experts also recommend getting a dog of the opposite sex.

 Do Labradors Get Lonely?